 Cons: Can be crowded at times.
 Your flight path crosses the walkway several times so you have to be careful for the runners/walkers.
 Two holes (#6 & 7) are in the woods and are tight.
 The rest are much more open.
 A few Next Tee signs would help.

 Other Thoughts: You can easy taco your disc on the first hole.
 That is when you launch the disc and sadly drive it into the tree a few feet in front of you, bending it into a taco shape.
 Pike's Pine is on the left and sadly, Puma's Pine is on the right!
-You need a strong arm and/or a floating disc (Dragon) for the two water holes.
+You need a strong arm and/or a floating disc (such as a Dragon) for the two water holes.